samcat437/Milestone-2/README.md

 [Jest](https://jestjs.io/) : Jest was run through the terminal through Git to run test cases on select functions during automated testing.
 See the testing section for more information.

-[Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) : Chrome Dev tools were utilised for the Javascript console as well to verify the site's responsiveness and visual presentation.
+[Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) : Chrome Dev tools were utilised for the Javascript console as well as to verify the site's responsiveness and visual presentation.

 ### Fixed Bugs

 During the development process of the game section, I ran into several problems.
-One in particular was within the selectAnswer function on line 170 of game1.js.
+One in particular was within the selectAnswer function on line 168 of game1.js.
 This piece of code loops through the options array, accesses them individually and then assigns a click event listener.
 I originally had the event listener out of the code loop grouped with the other event listeners that will fire after the DOM is loaded.

 I then was having trouble figuring out how to turn off the event listener once a selection had been made.
-I wrote it with in the loop with removeEventListener, but this was not working.
-I finally worked out with my mentor's suggestion that I loop through each option and if the selected class is not present, add the disabled class which turns off pointer events.
+I wrote it within the loop with removeEventListener, but this was not working.
+I finally worked out with my mentor's suggestion that I loop through each option and if the selected class is not present, add the disabled class which turns off pointer events in the CSS file.
 Once I figured out that could be controlled via CSS, it became a lot easier.

 It is worth noting that I would have perhaps preferred that the user is able to toggle the selected class on and off before using the check answer button and that maybe the check answer button is a bit redundant in this case.
-I have not changed it at this point as my test cases check for its functionality, but the ability for the user to amend their answer could be something to explore in future features.
+I have not changed it at this point as my test cases check for its functionality within this context.
+The ability for the user to amend their answer could be something to explore in future features.

 ## Testing